mdsol-share/crichton/doc/protocol_and_route_descriptors.md

       std_dev: 25ms
       requests_per_second: 50
 ```

+### SLT Response Header
+Service level target (SLT) measures the performance of a system.
+Certain goals are defined and the SLT gives the
+percentage to which those goals should be achieved.
+SLT header is set on response if `slt` property is specified
+on a transition in protocols section.
+The SLT response header name is configured in [Crichton YAML properties][].
+SLT response header format is a comma-separated string of key/value pairs of `slt` descriptor properties, for example:
+`99th_percentile=100ms,std_dev=25ms,requests_per_second=50`.

 ## Route Descriptors
 Route descriptors define metadata that you can use to scaffold models and controllers and to generate routes for